UMO Electronic Fares

 Skagit Transit farebox accepts 5¢, 10¢, 25¢, 50¢, $1.00 coin, $1, $2, $5, $10 and $20 bills.

 Skagit Transit 1-Day and 31-Day Passes are good only on local Skagit Transit fixed-route buses.
 The card cannot be redeemed for cash.

 1-Day Passes: Good for unlimited rides.
 1-Day passes can be purchased through the Umo app or at Customer Service.

 31-Day Passes: Good for unlimited rides for 31 consecutive days.
 31-Day passes can be purchased through the Umo app or at Customer Service.

 County Connector Pass (31-Day)

-Riders with this pass can ride throuhout the region on the County Connectors (Routes 80X and 90X) and all local Skagit Transit and WTA routes for $50 ($25 Youth or Reduced Fare Riders).
+Riders with this pass can ride throuhout the region on all Skagit Transit and all WTA routes for $50 ($25 Reduced Fare Riders).